Presentation: Patient with unclassified amyloidosis

 - Decide which of the tests best suits the needs of your patient/family.
 For amyloidosis the most relevant panels are:

-- R204 Hereditary systemic amyloidosis: This indication includes a small gene panel and multiplex ligation-dependent probe amplification (MLPA).
+- R204 Hereditary systemic amyloidosis: This indication includes a small gene panel.
 The panel includes genes shown to be causative in more than one family and can be used when the family history and clinical features suggest a hereditary systemic amyloidosis.

-- R413 Autoinflammatory disorders (recommended by Amyloid Centre; includes a medium-sized panel test/whole exome sequencing (WES)).
+- R413 Autoinflammatory disorders: This is recommended by the National Amyloidosis Centre; it includes a medium-sized panel test/whole exome sequencing (WES).

 - For tests that do not include WGS, including R204 and R413:

-- For WGS-based tests, including R15, you will need to:
+- For tests that are undertaken using WGS, including R15, you will need to:

-- complete an NHS GMS test order form with details of the affected individual (proband).
-Include details of the phenotype (using human phenotype ontology (HPO) terms) and the appropriate panel name(s) with associated R number (see how to complete a test order form for WGS for support);
+- complete an NHS Genomic Medicine Service test order form with details of the affected individual (proband) and their parents where available, including details of the phenotype (using human phenotype ontology (HPO) terms) and the appropriate panel name(s) with associated R number (see How to complete a test order form for whole genome sequencing for support in completing WGS-specific forms); and

-- complete an NHS GMS record of discussion form for each person being tested.
-(This is typically one form for an affected individual, but if you are undertaking trio testing of an affected individual and their parents, you will need to complete three forms.)
-See how to complete a record of discussion form for support; and
+- complete an NHS Genomic Medicine Service record of discussion (RoD) form for each person being tested – for example, if you are undertaking trio testing of an affected individual and their parents, you will need three RoD forms (see How to complete a record of discussion form for support); and

-- Note: the National Amyloidosis Centre does not directly arrange R15 testing.
+- The National Amyloidosis Centre does not directly arrange R15 testing.

 Resources